-In addition to the following questions about PISA, more FAQs about international assessments are available at: http://nces.ed.gov/surveys/international/faqs.asp
+In addition to the following questions about PISA, more FAQs about international assessments are available at http://nces.ed.gov/surveys/international/faqs.asp.

-PISA measures student performance in mathematics, reading, and science literacy.
-Conducted every 3 years, each PISA data cycle assesses one of the three core subject areas in depth (considered the major domain), although all three core subjects are assessed in each cycle (the other two subjects are considered minor subject areas for that assessment year).
+PISA measures student performance in reading, mathematics, and science literacy.
+Since 2000, PISA has been conducted every 3 years except for a 1-year delay in the current cycle (from 2021 to 2022) due to the pandemic.
+After the 2025 data collection, PISA will change to a 4-year data collection cycle.
+Each PISA data cycle assesses one of the three core subject areas in depth (considered the major or focal subject), although all three core subjects are assessed in each cycle (the other two subjects are considered minor domains for that assessment year).
 Assessing all three subjects every 3 years allows countries to have a consistent source of achievement data in each of the three subjects while rotating one area as the primary focus over the years.
-More information on the PISA assessment frameworks can be found at: www.oecd.org/pisa/pisaproducts.
+In addition to the core assessments, education systems may participate in optional assessments, such as financial literacy, problem solving, and creative thinking.
+More information on the PISA assessment frameworks can be found at www.oecd.org/pisa/pisaproducts.

 PISA administration cycle

 |Move to Computer-Based Administration

 NOTE: Reading, mathematics, and science literacy are all assessed in each assessment cycle of the Program for International Assessment (PISA).
 A separate problem-solving assessment was administered in 2003 and 2012, and financial literacy in 2012, 2015, 2018, and 2022.
 The subject shown in boldface, all-capital letters is the major or focal subject area for that cycle.
 As of the 2015 cycle, PISA is administered entirely on computer in the United States.